FluentDo/fluent-bit-examples/helm-yaml-config/README.md

 A [`run-fluent-bit.sh`](run-fluent-bit.sh) launch script is provided to deploy this all to an existing K8S cluster.

 The main things you need to do are:
-- Ensure a file ending in .yaml is created in the config map.
+- Ensure a file ending in `.yaml` is created in the config map.
 - Ensure the default launch parameters are set to pass this config file name to the container.

+In this example we just leave all the default configuration provided by the Helm chart alone so it is still provided but ignored.